Healthdirect Free Australian health advice you can count on.

 • seek independence in some aspects of their lives

-Other teens may feel confused and frustrated when they are unable to reach their goals, and may consequently experience negative emotions.
+Other teens may feel confused and frustrated when they are unable to reach their goals and may feel negative emotions.

 During puberty, your teenager will likely have changes to their: